#label.get("datev.flapSelector.solutionsFor")

 2 August 2022

-DATEV joined KISS project for research on AI-based rapid supply networks.
+DATEV has joined the KISS project to research AI-based rapid supply networks.

-A platform for setting up value-added networks quickly using artificial intelligence (AI) - this is the goal of the KISS project.
-This project is supported by the Federal Ministry for Economic Affairs and Climate Action (BMWK) for a three-year term.
-It is a cooperation of DATEV, InfAI, biosaxony e.V., the Technical University Chemnitz, USU GmbH, Eccenca, NRU GmbH and the Fraunhofer IWU, doing research on how to set up such an AI-based rapid supply network.
-Especially medium-sized enterprises may benefit from this planned infrastructure and become more resilient for sudden major challenges.
+The KISS project aims to create a platform for rapidly establishing value-added networks using artificial intelligence (AI).
+The project has been funded by the Federal Ministry of Economics and Labour (BMWK) for three years.
+It is a cooperation between DATEV, InfAI, biosaxony e.V., Chemnitz University of Technology, USU GmbH, Eccenca, NRU GmbH and Fraunhofer IWU, which is researching how such an AI-based rapid supply network can be set up.
+Mediumsized companies, in particular, can benefit from this planned infrastructure and become more resilient in the face of sudden significant challenges.

-Stable business connections are the key to survive a crisis.
-Especially in times when various events cause supply chains to falter it is extremely important to know one’s business partners and their default risk very well - thus being able to find alternatives.
-Many small and medium-sized enterprises have neither sufficient instruments for early detection and prevention of problem areas nor functioning mechanisms to counteract effectively.
+Stable business relationships are vital to surviving a crisis.
+Especially in times when various events disrupt supply chains, it is crucial to know your business partners and their risk of default - and to be able to find alternatives.
+Many small and medium-sized enterprises need more tools for early detection and prevention of problem areas and effective mechanisms to deal with them.

-KISS wants to minimize acquisition and maintenance effort of validated business information on business partners and supply chains, thus protecting the economy from crisis situations.
-Within the framework of this project all research partners elicit how AI-based systems may help detecting system-relevant risks and developments early and manage them so services and production can be maintained stably.
-The system is supposed to model existing supply and value chains and to present suggestions how to fill any gaps in the supply chain fast and effectively.
+KISS aims to minimise the cost of acquiring and maintaining validated business information on business partners and supply chains, thus protecting the economy from crisis situations.
+In this project, all research partners investigate how AI-based systems can help identify and manage systemic risks and developments to maintain stable services and production.
+The system will model existing supply and value chains and suggest how to quickly and effectively fill any gaps in the supply chain.

-DATEV focusses on AI methods for analyzing and monitoring supply chain networks and supply chains.
-Existing data, open data sources, and anonymized data submitted to DATEV are initially examined by experts regarding their specific validity.
-Also, experts check how the quality of the business partners’ data can be improved.
-Questions on standardization and aggregation of different data sources need to be answered, such as invoice and payment information, tax ID, value added tax identification number check or business register.
-The goal is to create a consistent basis for identification, presentation, and evaluation for business partners, supply chains, and networks.
+DATEV uses AI methods to analyse and monitor supply chain networks and supply chains.
+Experts first check the validity of existing data, open data sources and anonymised data submitted to DATEV.
+The experts also examine how the data quality of business partners can be improved.
+Questions relating to standardising and aggregating different data sources, such as invoice and payment information, tax ID, VAT number verification or business register, must be answered.
+The aim is to create a consistent basis for identifying, presenting and evaluating business partners, supply chains and networks.

-The next step will be the development of automated functions for analysis, identification, and presentation of business partners as well as supply chains.
-Finally, DATEV researchers will determine how this data can filter fast all relevant information for each individual situation of businesses – for example considering parameters such as sector, size or region – and deduct recommendations for actions.
-Thus, a corresponding data pool could allow precisely fitting risk forecasts, development of suited early warning systems as well as simple set-up of business continuity plans.
+The next step will be to develop automated functions for analysing,identifying and presenting business partners and supply chains.
+Finally, DATEV researchers will determine how this data can be used to find all the relevant information for any company situation quickly - for example, considering parameters such as sector, size or region - and derive recommendations for action.
+Such a data pool could enable precise risk forecasts, the development of suitable early warning systems and the easy creation of business continuity plans.

 #label.get("datev.ie.alertlayer")